swiftlang/swift-evolution/proposals/0443-warning-control-flags.md

 We also retain the existing compiler options but modify their handling algorithm so that they are considered in the general list with the new options and follow the "last one wins" rule as well.

-Thus, for example, you can use the combination `-warnings-as-errors -Wwarning deprecated`, which will upgrade all warnings to errors except for those in the `deprecated` group.
-However, if these flags are specified in the reverse order(`-Wwarning deprecated -warnings-as-errors`) it will be interpreted as upgrading all warnings to errors, as the `-warnings-as-errors` flag is the last one.
+Thus, for example, you can use the combination `-warnings-as-errors -Wwarning Deprecated`, which will upgrade all warnings to errors except for those in the `Deprecated` group.
+However, if these flags are specified in the reverse order(`-Wwarning Deprecated -warnings-as-errors`) it will be interpreted as upgrading all warnings to errors, as the `-warnings-as-errors` flag is the last one.

 We are also introducing a new compiler flag, `-print-diagnostic-groups`, to display the names of diagnostic groups along with the textual representation of the warnings.
 When used, the warning message will be followed by the name of the narrowest group that includes that warning, enclosed in square brackets.
 For example:
 ```
-main.swift:33:1: warning: 'f()' is deprecated [availability_deprecated]
+main.swift:33:1: warning: 'f()' is deprecated [#DeprecatedDeclaration]
 ```

 ## Detailed design